ctrl-alt-del/devenv/README.md

 ruby --version
 ```

-If you want to call Ruby from the PowerShell of Windows's default terminal, you need to add Ruby to the system environment vairables.
+If you want to call Ruby from the PowerShell of Windows's default terminal, you need to add Ruby to the system environment variables.

 #### devkit
 devkit is the prerequisite for Rails on Windows.
 You can download its latest version for Windows from [here](http://rubyinstaller.org/downloads/).

-Scroll down to "Other Userful Downloads" and it is under "development kit" section.
+Scroll down to "Other Useful Downloads" and it is under "development kit" section.

 Choose the appropriate devkit to download, either [x86](http://dl.bintray.com/oneclick/rubyinstaller/DevKit-mingw64-32-4.7.2-20130224-1151-sfx.exe) or [x64](http://dl.bintray.com/oneclick/rubyinstaller/DevKit-mingw64-64-4.7.2-20130224-1432-sfx.exe) based on your operation system.